The Boys from Brazil (film): Plot

-Alarmed by the progress of Lieberman's investigation, and by Mengele's increasingly erratic behaviour (he almost beats one of his men to death for killing his target on the wrong date), the Kameraden leadership attempts to shut down the project, but Mengele escapes.
+Alarmed by the progress of Lieberman's investigation and Mengele's increasingly erratic behavior (after he almost dispatches one of his men for killing his target on the wrong date), the Kameraden leadership attempts to shut down the project, but Mengele escapes and his laboratory gets destroyed by Eduard Sibert, a retired German colonel.

-Lieberman travels to rural Pennsylvania to warn Henry Wheelock, but, by the time that he arrives, Wheelock has already been murdered by Mengele, who pretended to be Lieberman.
-The doctor also shoots Lieberman, badly wounding him, but is then attacked and cornered by the family's vicious Doberman Pinschers (Mengele fears dogs).
+Lieberman travels to rural Pennsylvania to warn Wheelock of the patricide, only to discover that Wheelock has already been murdered by Mengele, impersonating Lieberman.
+In the proceeding struggle, Mengele severely wounds Lieberman, but is then cornered by the family's vicious Doberman Pinschers (Mengele fears dogs).
 When Wheelock's son Bobby arrives home from school, Mengele attempts to tell him about his real origins.
-He makes no attempt to deny killing Wheelock, telling Bobby that he must rise above his worthless adoptive family and embrace his destiny.
-This enrages the boy, who orders the dogs to kill Mengele.
-Lieberman recovers a list from Mengele's pocket detailing the identities of all 94 clones, but then collapses from blood loss.
+He does not make any attempts to deny killing Wheelock, telling Bobby that he must rise above his worthless adoptive family and embrace his destiny.
+This enrages Bobby, who orders the dogs to kill Mengele.
+Lieberman recovers a list from Mengele's pocket detailing the identities of all 94 clones, and then collapses from blood loss.

-As Lieberman recuperates in hospital, he is visited by Bennett, who asks him to hand over the list so that his vigilante group can eliminate the clones.
+As Lieberman recuperates in hospital, he is visited by Bennett who asks him to hand over the list so that his vigilante group can eliminate the clones.
 Lieberman refuses and instead burns the list, declaring that they are innocent children who may yet grow up to be harmless.
-However, the final scene shows Bobby Wheelock gazing in fascination at photographs he took of Mengele's mauled corpse.
+The final scene shows Bobby gazing in fascination at photographs he took of Mengele's mauled corpse.